-What is the cost to attend the Bridge to Career program?
+What is the cost to attend the Bridge to Career (B2C) program?

-The total tuition and fees for the Bridge to Career program is $3,000.
-This price covers the cost of tuition and fees, materials, housing, and 3 meals a day for the duration of the program.
+Currently, the total tuition and fees for the Bridge to Career program is $5,660.
+This price covers the cost of training and fees, materials, housing, and 3 meals per day for the duration of the program.
 Prices are subject to change as program costs increase.

 What is the cost to attend the PATHS program?

-The total tuition and fees for the PATHS program is $9,200 ($4,025 for fall and $5,175 for spring) which can be paid per semester or on a payment plan.
+Currently, the total tuition and fees for the PATHS program is $9,200 ($4,025 for fall and $5,175 for spring) which can be paid per semester or on a payment plan.
 This figure does not include housing or meal costs.
 These are separate costs; however, some off-campus dorms include meals with their cost.
 Prices are subject to change as program costs increase.

 Is there a payment plan for those who are not receiving support from an outside organization?

 Yes, we have a per semester payment plan and a monthly payment plan.
-Please contact Mrs. Ruth Davenport firstname.lastname@example.org if you would like to set up a payment plan.
-For details on the 2017 PATHS Program payment plan click here.
+Please contact Jessica Dees at firstname.lastname@example.org. if you would like to set up a payment plan.
+For details on the 2018 PATHS Program payment plan click here.